Why are people stopping their lifesaving statins?

 Is it ever safe to stop?

-Statins are generally prescribed for life — with the exception of people who lose a lot of weight through bariatric surgery and experience a dramatic decrease in unhealthy cholesterol levels.
+Statins are generally prescribed for life — with the exception of people who lose a substantial amount of weight through bariatric surgery and experience a dramatic decrease in unhealthy cholesterol levels.

-Most doctors agree that high levels of unhealthy cholesterol are based on genes and lifestyle changes alone, while helpful, won't eliminate the risk of heart disease.
+Most doctors agree that high levels of unhealthy cholesterol are primarily influenced by our genes and lifestyle changes alone, while helpful, won't eliminate the risk of heart disease.

 “Patients need to understand that high cholesterol is governed by your genetics," said Nissen.
 "You can’t pick who your parents are.
 Diet alone can decrease your bad cholesterol by 15 percent, but that is not the 40-50 percent reduction that we look for."

 When someone stops taking a statin prescription, cholesterol levels go back up, along with the risk for a heart attack or stroke.
-After his emergency situation, computer programmer Pinhas understands that.
+After his emergency situation, Pinhas, a father of two, understands that.
 He's taking statins again and feels better.

 "I go to the gym when I can and I take my meds," said Pinhas.
 "I experience some muscle aches but it's tolerable.
 I know I have to take these for the rest of my life.
 We'll see."